Microspikes vs Crampons: Which is better?

 Guide to Best Crampons and Microspikes on the Market Today

 Yatta Life Heavy Duty Trail Spikes are essential for hikers that want only the best.
 With a pair of these and a great pair of hiking underwear, you should be able to spend hours outside even during the harshest winter day.
 A combination of stainless steel spikes and chains along with a rubber elastomer attachment means that this product will stand up to all sorts of heavy duty outdoor activities.
+When you wear thse bad boys, you just want to put them to work.

 Cheapest / Most Affordable Microspikes

 Finding quality traction accessories for winter hiking doesn’t have to cost you a fortune.
 The Springk Traction Cleats will cost you under $20 dollars, while still offering great performance.
 These bad boys are extremely easy to take on and off and can easily be attached to all types of footwear including running shoes, athletic shoes, and hiking boots.
+Great piece of equipment.

 The Black Diamond Cyborg Crampons are designed for serious adventure seekers who are not content with easy summer ascents of mountains.
 These bad boys come with adjustable hooded front points and strong secondary points along with a low-profile micro-adjust heel.
 These are a great option for exceptional mountaineers who need the best gear for serious expeditions such as an ultra-light bivy tarp to keep you dry during that unexpected rainstorm at the 10,000 foot base camp.
+Your best friend when you travel to the backpackcountry.

 Best Lightweight Crampons

 Using crampons to assure added traction does not necessarily mean that you will be struggling up a mountain with an extra 5-10 pounds on your feet.
 DoCooler offers a super lightweight option for this type of footwear that weighs in at around 33 ounces.
 The aluminum alloy frame along with the 14-point design will ensure that you get maximum traction at only a fraction of the weight of similar options.
 These mountaineering crampons are some of the best shoes to walking on ice.
+A very popular piece of gear to purchase that will last you years.

 While some traction-adding footwear accessories can cost you several hundred dollars, the OUTAD Traction Cleats are some of the cheapest crampons on the market and will cost you under $60 dollars.
 The 14 multi-directional aluminum alloy spikes, along with the length of the spikes themselves means that you will be able to use these cleats for a wide range of outdoor winter activities, from trail running to mountain hiking.